BLUE HARE MAGAZINE

 The main difference between skin on our face and the rest of our body is that our faces are more exposed to the elements.
 It is also the area of skin that is most visible so we pay more attention to it.

-While we can’t do much about the aging processes that lead to wrinkles, crow’s feet, and sagging neck and jowls, we can help our skin recover from the stresses of summer by preventing further evaporation of natural moistures and exfoliating to promote skin cell renewal.
+While we can’t do much about the aging processes that lead to wrinkles, crow’s feet, and sagging neck and jowls, we can help our skin recover from the stresses of summer by preventing the evaporation of natural moistures and exfoliating to promote skin cell renewal.

 When you exfoliate the top layer of skin cells, you remove the older, grayer-looking cells to reveal the newer, brighter skin underneath.
 Obviously, Mother Nature does skin renewal best but you can help her along with some excellent face products.

-You can exfoliate facial skin with either a scrub (manual exfoliation) or a Retin-A cream (chemical exfoliation).
 Chemical exfoliation doesn’t mean that the product contains chemicals.
 It simply means that it stays on your skin for an extended period rather than being rinsed off like the manual products.

 Even though exfoliating dry skin may seem counter-productive, it’s not.
 A gentle scrub or Retin-A cream three times a week actually stimulates oil glands.
 Just as important, they will help to slough off the outer layer of skin, revealing newer skin cells underneath.
 Just remember to use your barrier cream before going to bed and a moisturizer with SPF during the day.